ihodes/ihodes.github.io/posts/everyday-personal-productivity.md

+[^excalidraw]: Drawing is hugely valuable, and sometimes a diagram or picture really is worth 1000 words.
+I regularly use [Excalidraw](https://excalidraw.com/).

 [^metaproductivity]: Being productivity means executing tasks.
 Implementing a personal productivity system is metaproductive; it enables the execution of tasks, but is not productive in itself.
 Don't get metaproductivity confused with productivity: this is an easy trap to fall into.